My favorite way to cook pork belly is to slice it (or buy it pre-sliced), then bake the strips in the oven.

 You'll only need a few simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Slicing Pork Belly Into Strips
+Slicing a Whole Belly Into Strips

-If you get a skin-on pork belly, you'll need to remove the skin first.
+If you get a skin-on belly, you'll need to remove the skin first.
 That's a bit more challenging, but I've done that and used the skin to make pork rinds.

 Variations